Skip to main content

 • Damages: You are now suffering economic and non-economic damages.

 It is easy to believe that the driver who hit you is the one who owes you compensation.
-However, it might not be their responsibility to do so.
-Their vehicle’s parts manufacturer, their mechanic, or a government entity might be liable for your damages.
-We can launch an investigation to see who should be held accountable.
+However, there may be another party ultimately liable for what happened to you and responsible for paying your damages.
+For example, the driver’s vehicle’s parts manufacturer, their mechanic, or a government entity might be liable for your damages.
+A personal injury attorney in Clark County can launch an investigation on your behalf to see who should be held accountable.

 How much compensation you can receive depends on different facts of your case, such as: